Khin-96/PL_project/readme.md

 ### Component Responsibilities

 **Data Layer**: Responsible for loading raw files, validating data integrity, and building efficient access structures.
-The frame cache converts JSONL (slow, repetitive parsing) to binary NumPy format (memory-mapped, instant access).
-The event index creates a temporal lookup table so "next goal" queries complete in constant time.
+The frame cache converts JSONL (slow, repetitive parsing) to binary NumPy format for 10-100x faster loading on subsequent runs.

 **Processing Layer**: Transforms raw positional data into meaningful information.
 Metrics calculator derives speed, acceleration, distance covered, and other kinematic properties.
-Spatial analyzer computes geometric relationships—nearest player to ball, convex hulls around team formations, Voronoi tessellations for pitch control.
-Game state manager maintains the current temporal position, selected entities, and active overlays, acting as the single source of truth for the presentation layer.
+Spatial analyzer computes geometric relationships (Voronoi diagrams, convex hulls, nearest neighbors).
+Game state manager maintains the current frame, selected players, active overlays, and other UI state.

 **Presentation Layer**:  Handles all rendering operations.
 Pitch renderer draws the field with accurate dimensions and markings.
 Player sprites are updated with positions from game state.
-Overlay renderer manages computationally-expensive visualizations like heatmaps and pass networks.
-UI renderer displays telemetry panels, timeline scrubber, and control hints.
+Overlay renderers draw heatmaps, pass networks, formations, and other tactical visualizations.
+UI renderer draws the timeline, telemetry panel, and control hints.

 **User Interaction**:  Translates keyboard, mouse, and other input events into state changes.
 All user actions modify game state, which then propagates changes to the presentation layer.
-This unidirectional data flow prevents synchronization bugs and makes the system easier to reason about.
+This unidirectional data flow ensures consistency and makes debugging straightforward.

 ## Data Flow Architecture

 Understanding how information moves through the system is crucial for extending or modifying the codebase.

 ```mermaid
 sequenceDiagram